 Food & Beverage

-More than 40,000 people are employed in creative enterprises in the region with jobs ranging from graphic and product designers to printing and media.
-Quad/Graphics, which is based in suburban Sussex, is the second-largest commercial printer in the United States and one of the largest printing companies in the world with more than 25,000 employees in the United States, Canada, Latin America and Europe.
-Other major printers based in the region include Arandell Corp., which produces direct-mail catalogs and targeted marketing products, and Serigraph, which specializes in industrial and point-of-purchase printing.
+Tens of thousands of people are employed in creative enterprises in the region.
+Quad/Graphics, which is based in suburban Sussex, is the second-largest commercial printer in the United States and one of the largest printing companies in the world.
+Other major printers based in the region include Arandell Corp., which produces direct-mail catalogs and demographically targeted marketing products, and Serigraph, which specializes in industrial and point-of-purchase printing.

-Menomonee Falls-based Kohl’s is one of the nation’s largest and fastest-growing department store chains with nearly 1,200 stores in 49 states coast to coast.
-Milwaukee also is home to the national merchandising and marketing operations for The Bon-Ton Stores, which operates more than 273 stores in 26 states under the brand names of Bergner’s, Bon-Ton, Boston Store, Carson’s, Elder-Beerman, Herberger’s and Younkers.
-Milwaukee-based Roundy’s operates more than 148 retail grocery stores and pharmacies under the Pick ‘n Save, Copps, Metro Market and Mariano’s banners.
+Menomonee Falls-based Kohl’s is one of the nation’s largest and fastest-growing department store chains with more than 1,100 stores in 49 states coast to coast.
+Milwaukee also is home to the national merchandising and marketing operations for The Bon-Ton Stores, which operates 270 stores in 26 states under the brand names of Bergner’s, Bon-Ton, Boston Store, Carson’s, Elder-Beerman, Herberger’s and Younkers.